CUCM Administrative XML (AXL)

 The same optional input element is documented in the AXL Schema for AddPhoneReq/phone element as shown below.
 Notice how the box around the word description has a dotted line.
 This indicates that parameter is optional:

-5. Here is a list of elements to use in the addPhone request:
+5. Do not enter the information provided in this step yet - this is just for your information.
+Here is a list of elements to use in the addPhone request:

 • name: CSFPOD6UCMUSER